Adaptive Long-term Embedding with Denoising and Augmentation for Recommendation: Methodology

 \subsubsection{Similarity-based graph construction}

 We consider two key factors when calculating the similarity between items.
 First, some items are highly popular among users and frequently appear in most shopping baskets.
 As a result, they are more likely to be interacted with after other items, even if they are not strongly related.
 Second, some items may indeed be similar, but due to the time gap between a user's visits to the shopping basket, this similarity may not be accurately captured.
-We use the following equation to compute the similarity between items:

-Where \( I \) is the identity matrix.
-In the similarity computation, paths of up to length 2 are considered, with paths of length 1 given a higher weight.
-Additionally, the denominator in the computation is adjusted to reduce bias toward popular items.
-The value \( I_{t}^{\text{sim}}[i,j] \) represents the similarity between items \( i \) and \( j \) during period \( t \), which may differ from \( I_{t}^{\text{sim}}[j,i] \).
+While traditional similarity measures such as cosine or Jaccard similarity are commonly used in recommender systems, they are not well-suited to address these challenges.
+Specifically, cosine similarity is sensitive to item popularity and may overestimate similarity between frequently co-occurring items, regardless of their contextual relevance.
+Jaccard similarity, which focuses on set overlap, also does not incorporate temporal or directional information and fails to distinguish between co-occurrence due to popularity and that due to true relevance.
+To address these limitations, we use the following equation to compute the similarity between items: